-Interdisciplinary le arning Assessment Suggested contexts for learning and teaching Standards 1.1 Calculating Provide learners with a scale drawing of a 'community and using the centre' that shows the dimensions of each room - perimeter and including a storage cupboard.
-Make sure that it is not just area of a regular a basic rectangle and that it has at least four useable 2D shape rooms and corridors between, with ceilings 4m high.
-1.2 Civing or Construct a scenario for a new youth/sports club that is to 1.3 Giving or following open in the centre. directions Ask learners to: directions a) calculate the area of the largest room 1.4 Working with b) calculate the perimeter of the largest room simple patterns c) calculate whether the largest room would be large enough for 2.1 Selecting and i. football using appropriate ii. dancing units of iii. badminton measurement d) work out how many chairs that are 40cm wide would 2.2 Stating and fit around the walls of the hall using simple formulae e) calculate the area of the smallest room, and decide how large it would become if the wall to the next expressed in room was removed.
-Has the area or perimeter been words or symbols doubled? f) write out a set of instructions to tell new members 2.4 Applying a how to find their way into the large hall from the front basic scale factor door g) design a new logo for the club using only 2.5 Calculating rectangles/triangles/circles time intervals to manage activities h) produce an evening timetable for the first week of the club, showing enough time for full dance sessions or badminton games.
+Interdisciplinary lea rning Assessment Suggested contexts for learning and teaching Standards 1.1 Calculating and Provide learners with a scale drawing of a 'community using the perimeter centre' that shows the dimensions of each room - including and area of a a storage cupboard.
+Make sure that it is not just a basic regular 2D shape rectangle and that it has at least four useable rooms and corridors between, with ceilings 4m high.
+Construct a 1.3 Giving or scenario for a new youth/sports club that is to open in the following centre. instructions Ask learners to: 1.4 Working with a) calculate the area of the largest room simple patterns b) calculate the perimeter of the largest room 2.1 Selecting and c) calculate whether the largest room would be large enough for i. football using appropriate units of ii. dancing measurement iii. badminton 2.2 Stating and d) work out how many chairs that are 40cm wide would fit around the walls of the hall using simple formulae expressed e) calculate the area of the smallest room, and decide in words or how large it would become if the wall to the next room symbols was removed.
+Has the area or perimeter been doubled?
+2.4 Applying a f) write out a set of instructions to tell new members how basic scale factor to find their way into the large hall from the front door 2.5 Calculating time g) design a new logo for the club using only rectangles/triangles/circles intervals to manage rectangles/thangles/choles activities h) produce an evening timetable for the first week of the club, showing enough time for full dance sessions or badminton games.
 Include time for breaks and for clearing away at the end of the evening.

 Produce a wall display made up of regular 2D blocks with different dimensions.
 Interpret a scale drawing by calculating the area to ensure coverage of a given proportion of the wall.
 Apply basic scale factors to change the size of the basic block to accommodate different items of display, eg larger blocks for flowers, smaller blocks for seeds.
-Produce a timed plan for the display, calculating how long it would take to complete. em solving approaches Assessment Suggested contexts for learning and teaching Standards 1.1 Calculating and using the perimeter and Learners could be asked to interpret a scale drawing of a rectangular garden and use the drawing to: area of a regular 2D shape calculate the perimeter to work out how much fencing would be required using appropriate units and formulae 1.3 Giving or following directions calculate the area of a garden to work out how many square metres of lawn would be needed to cover it.
-Learners could calculate the area of the garden by counting squares or by using a simple formula and 2.1 Selecting and using appropriate units of measurement using appropriate units calculate different perimeters and areas of the same shaped garden when a basic scale factor is applied 2.2 Stating and using simple Learners could also be asked to landscape the garden by following a set of simple design instruction. formulae expressed in words or symbols A wall is to be tiled along the length and width of a bath.
-Ask learners to work with a scale drawing and given instructions to calculate the area to be titled, and how 2.3 Interpreting simple scale drawings many tiles of a given size would be required.
-2.4 Applying a basic scale factor Cross-curricular a pproaches Assessment Standards Suggested contexts for learning and teaching 1.2 Calculating and using the volume of a cuboid Technology could be used to design and make a container in the shape of a cuboid that will hold 1000 cm^3 sand, eg 20 x 10 x 5, or 5 x 5 x 40 then work out the
+Produce a timed plan for the display, calculating how long it would take to complete.